 The George Washington University (GW) is playing an important role in a historic global effort to rapidly develop and test investigational vaccines that protect against the novel coronavirus and its disease, COVID-19.
-In July 2020, GW began its participation in a late-stage (Phase 3) study of Moderna’s mRNA vaccine as a clinical research site.
-Because of its long track record in conducting vaccine research and clinical vaccine trials, as well as its extensive community partnerships, the university was one of nearly 100 clinical research sites in the U.S. selected to test potential COVID-19 vaccines as part of the COVID-19 Prevention Network, established by the National Institute of Allergy and Infectious Diseases (NIAID) of the National Institutes of Health (NIH).
+Because of its long track record in conducting vaccine research and clinical vaccine trials, as well as its extensive community partnerships, the university is serving as a clinical research site to test a number of potential COVID-19 vaccines.

-of GW's enrolled volunteers came from communities of color
+GW volunteers enrolled in the Moderna trial that came from communities of color

-of GW's enrolled volunteers had a comorbidity such as heart disease, severe obesity or diabetes
+GW volunteers enrolled in the Moderna trial that had a comorbidity such as heart disease or diabetes

-of GW's enrolled volunteers were over the age of 65
+GW volunteers enrolled in the Moderna trial that were over the age of 65

 Hear from some of those involved in the Moderna vaccine clinical trial at GW.

-GW's vaccine research team will monitor trial volunteers
+Length of time GW's vaccine research team will monitor all trial volunteers

 In the News